maykonmarcosjuniordev-star/maykonmarcosjuniordev-star/README.md

-## Hi there 👋
+## Hi there 👋 I'm Maykon Marcos Junior

-- 🔭 Currently working on AI/ML applied
+- 🔭 Currently working on AI/ML applied to law predictions
 - 🌱 Learning Deep-Learning and Web Development
 - 👯 Looking to collaborate on more ML projects
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/maykon-marcos-junior-dev/)